jhartzell42/rust-c-book/src/intro.md

 # Wrinkles: OOP and Safety

-There's a few wrinkles in this though, a few featuers in either programming language that seem to detract from this goal, to undermine the idea that this is truly a focus for them at all.
+There's a few wrinkles in this though, a few features in either programming language that seem to detract from this goal, to undermine the idea that this is truly a focus for them at all.
 On the C++ side, we have OOP and virtual methods, which are often less performant than the